List of the United States Army munitions by supply catalog designation: Ammunition packing box

-Packing Box Stripes
+Packing box stripes

-In 1943(?), a system was introduced that painted color-coded stripes painted across the long sides and lid to indicate the contents.

-A straight stripe indicated Pistol, Carbine, Rifle and Medium Machine gun ammunition; it was vertical on the long sides and top and horizontal on the ends.
-Triple straight stripes were painted horizontally with the first stripe on top or to the left and the third stripe on the bottom or to the right.
-A diagonal stripe (lower left corner to upper right corner) indicated Heavy Machine gun ammunition.
+In 1943(?), a system was introduced that painted color-coded stripes painted across the long sides and lid to indicate the contents.A straight stripe indicated Pistol, Carbine, Rifle and Medium Machine gun ammunition; it was vertical on the long sides and top and horizontal on the ends.
+Triple straight stripes were painted horizontally with the first stripe on top or to the left and the third stripe on the bottom or to the right.A diagonal stripe (lower left corner to upper right corner) indicated Heavy Machine gun ammunition.
 Triple diagonal stripes were painted with the first stripe on the left-side and the third stripe on the right side.
 If packed in cartons, the colored stripe was duplicated on the carton's label vertically.